Skip to main content

 Launching the World's First Online Writing Lab in 1994

 In an attempt to bring the Purdue Writing Lab to students no matter where they were, Dr. Muriel Harris (former director and founder of the Purdue Writing Lab) and David Taylor (former graduate student in Educational Computing) started the world's first Online Writing Lab (OWL) in 1994.
-Dave redesigned the e-mail server and developed the gopher.
-Soon after, Stuart Blythe transitioned the OWL to the Internet.
-Their goal was to provide a resource for students who sought writing help but couldn't make it into the physical Writing Lab during operating hours.
-Since that time, our OWL has become a complement to classroom instruction, a supplement to face-to-face tutorials, and a stand-alone reference for thousands of writers worldwide.
+Dave redesigned the OWL e-mail server and developed the Gopher protocol that soon after was transitioned to the internet by Stuart Blythe.
+Their goal was to provide resources for students who sought writing help but couldn't make it into the physical Writing Lab during operating hours.
+Since that time, the OWL has become a complement to classroom instruction, a supplement to face-to-face tutorials, and a stand-alone reference for millions of writers worldwide.
+Additionally, OWL Mail Tutors, a position that no longer exists, answered over 2,400 writing-related queries via e-mail.
+In March 2010, the OWL launched the Purdue OWL YouTube Channel to uphold the OWL's mission of offering global writing support.
+This channel currently houses 105 instructional videos on a wide range of topics and 25,977 subscribers.

-A number of Purdue students have facilitated and effected the arduous process of getting instructional materials online.
+A number of Purdue students have facilitated and effected the arduous process of creating and updating instructional materials on the OWL.
 Particularly valuable were the contributions of Michael Manley, who initially developed OWL as an e-mail server; and Michelle Sidler, Norman Vierstahler, Clinton Wong and Trish Jenkins, each of whom were instrumental in the development of the OWL during its formative stages.
-Special thanks goes to David Elderbrock, Humanities Coordinator for the Instructional Technology Program at UC Berkeley who helped us with a survey to identify the needs of our users.
+Special thanks goes to David Elderbrock, Humanities Coordinator for the Instructional Technology Program at UC Berkeley who helped identify the needs of our users.

 Past OWL Coordinators and Webmasters include Stuart Blythe, Teddi Fishman, Jon Bush, Liz Thelen, Matt Mooney, Dave Neyhart, Geoff Stacks, Brian Yothers, Erin Karper, Christopher Berry, Karl Stolley, Dana Lynn Driscoll, Allen Brizee, Jeffrey Bacha, Elizabeth Angeli, Tony Bushner, Joe Forte, Kimberly Broughton, and Victoria Ruiz.
-Currently, the OWL staff consists of Garrett Colón, OWL Assistant Director of Content Development, as well as various consultants and staff.
+Currently, the OWL staff is led by Garrett Colón.

 Revisions and the OWL Family of Sites